-This section of our website will give you the knowledge and tools you need to make smart decisions about what, when and how much to eat.
-Learn how to choose meals and snacks that keep you satisfied longer.
-And take the guilt out of special treats you eat purely for pleasure.
+This section of our website will give you the knowledge and tools you need to make thoughtful decisions about what, when, and how much to eat.
+Learn how to choose meals and snacks that will help you reach your health and performance goals.
+Enjoy special treats without missing out on key nutrients.